Lectures on LHC Physics: QCD

-This last step is an assumption we will now proceed to show step by step by constructing the appropriate \underline{splitting kernels} $\hat{P}(z)$ for all different quark and gluon configurations.
-If Eq.(\ref{eq:qcd_phase_space}) holds true it means we can compute the $(n+1)$ particle amplitude squared from the $n$-particle case convoluted with the appropriate splitting kernel.
-Using $d \sigma_n \sim \overline{|\mat_n|^2} \; d \Phi_n$ and $g_s^2 = 4 \pi \alpha_s$ we can write this relation in its most common form Reminding ourselves that relations of the kind $\overline{|\mat_{n+1}|^2} = p \overline{|\mat_{n}|^2}$ can typically be summed, for example for the case of successive soft photon radiation in QED, we see that Eq.(\ref{eq:qcd_factorize}) is not the final answer.
+This last step is an assumption.
+We will proceed to show it step by step by constructing the appropriate \underline{splitting kernels} $\hat{P}(z)$ for all different quark and gluon configurations.
+If Eq.\eqref{eq:qcd_phase_space} holds true this means that we can compute the $(n+1)$ particle amplitude squared from the $n$-particle case convoluted with the appropriate splitting kernel.
+Using $d \sigma_n \sim \overline{|\mat_n|^2} \; d \Phi_n$ and $g_s^2 = 4 \pi \alpha_s$ we can write this relation in its most common form Reminding ourselves that relations of the kind $\overline{|\mat_{n+1}|^2} = p \overline{|\mat_{n}|^2}$ can typically be summed, for example for the case of successive soft photon radiation in QED, we see that Eq.\eqref{eq:qcd_factorize} is not the final answer.
 It does not include the necessary phase space factor $1/n!$ from identical bosons in the final state which leads to the simple exponentiation.

 As the first parton splitting in QCD we study a \underline{gluon splitting into two gluons}, shown in Figure~\ref{fig:qcd_gsplit}.
-To compute its transition amplitude we parameterize all gluon momenta and polarizations.
+To compute its transition amplitude we write down all gluon momenta and polarizations in a specific frame.
 With respect to the scattering plane opened by $\vec{p}_b$ and $\vec{p}_c$ all three gluons have two transverse polarizations, one in the plane, $\epsilon^\|$, and one perpendicular to it, $\epsilon^\perp$.
 In the limit of small scattering angles, the three parallel as well as the three perpendicular polarization vectors are aligned.
-The perpendicular polarizations are also orthogonal to all three gluon momenta, while the polarizations in the plane are only proportional to their corresponding momenta, which altogether means for the three-vectors
+The perpendicular polarizations are also orthogonal to all three gluon momenta.
+The physical transverse polarizations in the plane are orthogonal to their corresponding momenta and only approximately orthogonal to the other momenta.
+Altogether, this means for the three-vectors $\epsilon^\|$ and $\epsilon^\perp$

-with general $i \ne j$ and exactly one and zero for $i=j$.
-The finite combinations between polarization vectors and momenta which we need are, in terms of the 3-dimensional opening angles $\angle (\vec{\epsilon},\vec{p})$

-Using these kinematic relations we can tackle the actual splitting amplitude.
-For three gluons the splitting amplitude will be proportional to the vertex, now switching back to the symmetric definition of all incoming momenta
+with general $i \ne j$.
+For $i = j$ we find exactly one and zero.
+Using these kinematic relations we can tackle the splitting amplitude $g \to gg$.
+It is proportional to the vertex $V_{ggg}$ which in terms of all incoming momenta reads

 Squaring the splitting matrix element to compute the $(n+1)$ and $n$ particle matrix elements squared for the unpolarized case gives us